DePaul University > Admission & Aid > Admitted Students > Immunization FAQ

 Distance Learning students are exempt from the immunization requirement.
 If a student begins taking courses on one of DePaul's campuses, the student will need to submit proof of immunization.

 DePaul University does not re-release immunization records.
 Because of this, we recommend that you keep a copy of the form and records you submit.
-To view your immunization status, please log in to Campus Connect and visit Student Resources » Immunization Status.
+To view your immunization status, please use your BlueKey information to log in to Campus Connect and visit Student Resources » Immunization Status.

 Due to FERPA and privacy laws, we are only allowed to disclose this information to the student.
 Please have your son/daughter consult their immunization grid on Campus Connect (under the For Students tab) or contact DePaul Central for this information.